lundclausenDK/Mikkel_Lund_Clausen_exam-preparation_JPA1/General part readme.txt

 Pros:
 - Less coding
 - Less repetitions
+- Easy to manage large portion of data mappings
-- No stupid stringify of objects to put in db, and stringifying when retreiving from db before returning the newly populated object with data (object -> strings -> db) and (object <- strings <- db)
+- No stupid stringifying of objects to put in db, and stringifying when retreiving from db before returning the newly populated object with data (object -> strings/int -> db) and (object <- strings/int <- db)

 Cons:
+- Every table needs to be an object
+- No control exactly what happenes under the hood
+- Dependency on external frameworks, Maven, Eclipse etc

+The strategy behind JPA for handling ORM and classes/innotations is to keep the Object Oriented programming in primary focus.
+You only work with objects and the ORM framework does the SQL, Mapping, Stringifying for you.
+This demands a good understanding of the annotations for the chosen framework in hand.

+The fundamental differences between plain JDBC versus JPA is that you dont need a mapper class/methods with statements, resultsets etc for each object that needs data-storing in the database.